-I never expected to have such vivid stories of my ancestors, while reaching so far back.
-While I had been told that my ancestry led into Canada, I know now that I am exactly one eighth French-Canadian, and can trace the line back to the earliest settlers of Montreal.
-(On my Spieth side I can trace it back to William the Conqueror!)
+I never expected to have such vivid stories of my ancestors, and reaching so far back.
+We've tapped into nine Williams generations, and while I had been told that my ancestry led into Canada, I know now that I am exactly one eighth French-Canadian, and can trace the line back to the early settlers of Montreal-seven generations of Laviolettes, eight Tessier and so on.
 With persistence, maybe one of you, or one of your grandchildren, will connect the Williams line back just as far.